wasertech/Translator/README.md

                         HuggingFace model ID to use.
   -p PIPELINE, --pipeline PIPELINE
                         Pipeline task to use.
+  -b BATCH_SIZE, --batch_size BATCH_SIZE
+                        Number of sentences to batch for translation.
   -L, --language_list   Show list of languages.
 ```